DP6/site-speed-dashboard/README.md

 ## **Next Steps**

-In the next steps, you'll need to run a terraform script.
+In the next step, you'll need to run a terraform script.
 You can use a local environment in order to do so or you can run directly into GCP, using [Google Cloud Shell](https://cloud.google.com/shell/docs).

 We personally recommend using Google Cloud Shell because of its facility, as you don't need to install anything.
 If you're going to use your local environment, check [Local Environment Requirements](#local-environment-requirements).
 Otherwise, skip this section.